 Georgia General Contractors and Residential Contractors are required to have a license and a form of financial responsibility such as a surety bond which protects government agencies and consumers from potential financial loss.
 The Georgia State Board for Residential and General Contractors oversees the contractor licensing program which includes education and examination standards and licensing.

-Residential and general contractors need to complete the application and pay the licensing fee.
+Residential and general contractors need to complete the application that pertains to their business and pay the licensing fee.
 Contractors will also need to complete the Affidavit of US Citizenship and Consent form for a criminal background check.

 Obtain a form of financial responsibility which can include: a $25,000 surety bond, letter or line of credit or is a business with a minimum net worth of $25,000 or a bank reference for the past 24 months.